 Where the Nvidia GPU does have a significant edge, however, is in the classic GeForce efficiency.
 Back in the Maxwell days Nvidia made a play for efficiency when it was unable to action a silicon die shrink, and that move is still paying off.
 The GTX 1060, outside of its reference cooler design, often runs cooler than the RX 580, but definitely draws far less power to game at almost the same level.

 The RX 580 is hands-down the best-value graphics card on the market today.
-With the pricing problems of the mining boom times a distant memory, the RX 580 8GB cards can be picked up for as little as $210 (£195), and that’s a comparative bargain.
-Given the fact the closest Nvidia competitor card is $250 (£220) it’s tough to recommend the more expensive GeForce GPU’s slightly weaker overall performance.
+With the pricing problems of the mining boom times a distant memory, the RX 580 8GB cards can be picked up for as little as $190 (£196), and that’s a comparative bargain.
+Given the fact the closest Nvidia competitor card is often well over $250 it’s actually quite tough to recommend the more expensive GeForce GPU despite its better overall gaming performance.

 AMD RX 580 8GB